 How does group supervision work, what activities are there for families and children including your own children?

 It is important that activities are available to families to enable people to build other relationships and to enable fostered children and children of foster carers to come together.
 We use this as an opportunity to have fun but also to chat about experiences and seek the chance to build support networks and learn about the experience of those using our services.

-All organisations regardless of their size has a culture.
+All organisations regardless of their size have a culture.
 You can look at their statement of purpose and ask questions related to it.
-The statement of purpose is a regulatory requirement and has to be included on the agency website, so it is easy to for you to read it.
-Click here to read our Statement of Purpose
+The statement of purpose is a regulatory requirement and has to be included on the agency website, so it is easy for you to read it.
+Click here to read our Statement of Purpose.

 Often the image is negative as a direct result of poor outcomes but are there people in the organisation that challenge that view.
 Are there care experienced people working in the organisation and how do they influence the improvement of outcomes for fostered children.